tucna/SW-Rendering-Pipeline/README.md

 This part is parallelized via `std::for_each` with `std::execution::par_unseq`.

 ## Pixel shader
 Every pixel is processed here.
-Textures are applied including normal maps and everything is lit according to *Phong model*.
+Texture is applied including normal map and lit according to **Phong model**.
 The material information can be supplemented via `mlt` file.

 ## Output merger
 Final stage where pixel is written to an output buffer.